 Mutiny is the lifeblood of rebellion.
 You can be a singular rebel but for real change you need others to commit with you.
-Stepping out of line is scary so you have to draw strength from each other.
-But first, you have to get radically honest about what you want to do and what might stop you.
+Draw strength from each other but first, you have to get radically honest about what you want to do, and what might stop you.

 Start by asking each other these three questions:

 When did you last stand up to power?

 To a parent, a teacher, a boss, or a playground bully, it doesn’t matter.
 Remember the adrenaline.
 Even though it was terrifying to speak up, you never regretted doing it and it was perhaps even, a little but thrilling?

 It sounds deceptively simple but remembering the emotion and reinforcing the feeling of your own power, will bring your crew together.